-He recently acted pro bono for a family in an inquest into the death of a man following a c.
+- Inquest into the death of MB (2024): Acted pro bono for the family of a man who died following a c.
 4-hour delay in the arrival of an ambulance.

 Nicholas has a strong interest in public law and human rights, and worked on a range of high-profile matters during pupillage.